top of page

 Founder

 Jennifer is a dedicated parent, advocate, and nonprofit leader committed to meaningful autism advocacy.
-As Founder of Make A Stand 4 Autism, a 501(c)(3) nonprofit organization, she leads initiatives under the mission “Unlocking Potential in Autism through Advocacy, Research, and Education.”
+As Founder of MAKE A STAND 4 AUTISM, a 501(c)(3) nonprofit organization, she leads initiatives under the mission “Unlocking Potential in Autism through Advocacy, Research, and Education.”
 In this role, she oversees strategic direction, operations, and community engagement, driving meaningful change for those on the autism spectrum and their families.

-Jennifer focuses her work on advocating for individuals with profound autism, striving to identify impactful solutions efficiently and effectively.
+Her advocacy journey began with her own daughter’s diagnosis of regressive autism, which sparked a passion for championing research and policy that improve quality of life and expand opportunities for those who are profoundly impacted.
+Jennifer strives to identify impactful solutions efficiently and effectively.
 She is deeply committed to fostering collaboration between researchers, clinicians, and the autism community to accelerate progress.

 Join the Movement